 - Obtryx™ II Transobturator Mid-Urethral Sling System with PrecisionBlue™ Design

 - Obtryx® Transobturator Mid-Urethral Sling

 - Pinnacle® Anterior-Apical Pelvic Floor Repair Kit

 - Pinnacle® Duet Pelvic Floor Repair Kit

 - The Uphold Vaginal Support System

 Contact us now for a free medical legal consultation about your pelvic mesh product at 1-800-814-4540.
-There are deadlines in each state and hospitals destroy medical record evidence after a certain time period, so contact us now.
+There are deadlines in each state and hospitals destroy medical record evidence after a certain time, so contact us now.

 July 2011: An FDA Safety Communication identified concerns and issued new recommendations on surgical mesh for transvaginal repair of Pelvic Organ Prolapse (POP).